Baseball Mode

 Published on February 22, 2024

 In the world of baseball, where every pitch and every run counts, a pitcher's ERA holds immense significance.
 It quantifies the number of earned runs a pitcher permits per nine innings pitched, providing an insight into their performance.
 The lower the ERA, the better the pitcher is deemed to perform.
 But what's the exact standard for a good ERA in baseball?
-Let's delve into this topic further.

 What's A Good ERA In Baseball - Knowing the Basics